Faltenreich/faltenreich.github.io/_drafts/2024-04-18-compose-multiplatform-shared-resources.md

 ### Comparison

 Currently Compose Multiplatform resources is leagues behind MOKO resources.
-While the former does not support multi-module projects or splitting up resources into multiple files yet, the former's featureset is extensive and its configuration customizable.
+While the former does not support multi-module projects or splitting up resources into multiple files yet, the latter's featureset is extensive and its configuration customizable.

 Both solutions support the usual resource types and common restrictions boil down to the lowest common denominator of every supported platform.
-Some platforms may not support certain types, like `.dimens` or `.mipmap`, or use proprietary ones, like `.xml` or `.mlmodel`.
-Colors on the other hand can be covered completely by the app's theme and therefor their single source of truth shifts from resources to the Composable realm.
+Some platforms may not support certain types, like `.dimens` or `.mipmap`, or use proprietary ones, like `.xml` or `.mlmodel`. `color` may be missing but can be covered by the app's theme within the Composable realm.

 | Resource type | Compose Multiplatform resources | MOKO resources |
 | ------------- | ------------------------------- | -------------- |